Ru Baru

-Ru Baru is a Pakistani drama television series that aired on Hum TV, written by Hoor Shumail, produced by Momina Duraid, directed by Saife Hassan, and background music is done by Furqan and Imran.
+Ru Baru is a Pakistani television drama series that aired on Hum TV, written by Hoor Shumail, produced by Momina Duraid, directed by Saife Hassan.
+Furqan and Imran provided background music.
 It featured Syra Yousuf, Adnan Siddiqui and Faizan Khawaja as leads.
 The series premiered on 9 January 2014, with the prime slot on the network.

 Plot

-The series revolves around Shabeeh, a young orphan girl who resides with her maternal grandmother and two uncles, along with their respective families.
-The series starts with Shabeeh's cousin Tipu, lives in the same house as of Shabeeh, returning from Turkey after his graduation with his friend Sarmad.
+The series revolves around Shabeeh, a young orphan girl who resides with her maternal grandmother, two uncles, and their respective families.
+The series starts with Shabeeh's cousin Tipu, who lives in the same house as of Shabeeh, returning from Turkey after his graduation with his friend Sarmad.

 Shabeeh is an introvert and spends her time in art work.
 Her cousins, Tipu and Kiran love each other and want to get married, but her grandmother would like to see Shabeeh engaged before they marry.
 Her family receives a proposal from her uncle Jameel's friend's son, Usman, and they get engaged.
 One day, while visiting Tipu, Sarmad see Shabeeh and convinces Tipu that he likes her and wants to marry her.
-Tipu sees Sarmad as a better match for Shabeeh, and convinces his family to break off Shabeeh's engagement with Usman and to marry her to Sarmad.
+Tipu sees Sarmad as a better match for Shabeeh, and convinces his family to break off Shabeeh's engagement with Usman and have her marry Sarmad.

-After Shabeeh's marriage with Sarmad, she realizes that he has severe mood swings and has psychological issues.
+After Shabeeh's marriage with Sarmad, she realizes that he has severe mood swings and psychological issues.
 On their wedding night, he drags her out of the house and leaves her outside in the cold all night.
 Sarmad often wakes up screaming while sleeping and blames Shabeeh for ruining his life.
 One day, he eventually reveals to her that her mother had ruined her life and shows her pictures of her mother and his father together.
 Intrigued and confused, Shabeeh seeks Sarmad's uncle and legal guardian, and asks him about Sarmad's parents.